Holomorphic foliations of degree four on the complex projective space: Proof of Theorem

-This implies that $\tilde{\eta}$ has a transversely affine structure and thus $\f$ also has. \end{proof}
+This implies that $\tilde{\eta}$ has a transversely affine structure, consequently establishing the same for $\f$. \end{proof}

-\begin{lemma}[Case 3] Suppose that $F_4\equiv F_3 \equiv 0$ and $F_5 \not\equiv 0$.
-Then either $\f$ is transversely affine, or $\f$ is a pull-back by a rational map of a foliation on $\p^2$, or $\f$ is pure transversely projective. \end{lemma} \begin{proof} It follows from (\ref{eq_3}) that
+\begin{lemma}[Case 3] Suppose that $F_4\equiv F_3 \equiv 0$, and $F_5 \not\equiv 0$.
+Then either $\f$ is transversely affine, or $\f$ is the pull-back by a rational map of a foliation on $\p^2$, or $\f$ is pure transversely projective. \end{lemma} \begin{proof} It follows from (\ref{eq_3}) that